Our savings and investments - The history of ERNIE and Premium Bonds

 Back then celebrities would announce the top prizes - amongst them Bruce Forsyth, Bob Hope and Dame Judi Dench - and in addition to being a great way of saving, the Bonds made popular presents too.

-Since the 1990s, Premium Bonds have undergone something of a renaissance, with the amount invested rising from £4 billion in 1994 to over £45 billion in 2011.
+Since the 1990s, Premium Bonds have undergone something of a renaissance, with the amount invested rising from £4 billion in 1994 to £47 billion at the end of 2013.

 Online and phone service

 On 29 December 2010, NS&I introduced two more ways for customers to manage their Premium Bonds: online and by phone.
 The service offers customers a quick, easy and secure way to buy more Bonds, check their prizes, choose to go paperless and more.

 Premium Bond prize checker app